nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     2. Check to see if there are any empty slots.
 Slots marked with ```X``` means the slot is taken up.
     3. Scheduling of meeting is allowed as long as ```X``` is not marked in the main user's timetable.
     4. Test case: ```schedule test_meeting startDate startTime endDate endTime``` <br>

     > :information_source: startDate/endDate is found in the ```timetable``` command.
 For eg, scheduling 16th April 11:30am to 16th April 3pm would be ```schedule testMeeting 16 11:30 16 15:00```.

     > :information_source: startTime and endTime should strictly be in 30minutes blocks, startDay and endDay should strictly follow the date given in ```timetable```  command.

     > :loudspeaker: TIP: Type ```schedule``` to see the required format.

 ### F.4.
 Deleting a meeting
 1. Deleting a scheduled meeting.
     1. Prerequisites: Type ```meetings``` to list down all meetings in the main user's timetable.
     2. Test case: ```delete 1```. <br>

     **Expected: The meeting scheduled previously in F.3 is deleted.
 If no meeting is scheduled at all, an error would be shown to user.** <br>

     3. Test case: ```delete 0``` <br>

     **Expected: No meeting would be deleted since the index starts from 1** <br>

     > :loudspeaker: TIP: Type ```delete``` to see the required format.

 ### F.4.
 Deleting a contact
 1. Deleting a contact.
     1. Prerequisites: Type ```contacts``` to list down all the contacts currently stored.
     2. Test case: ```delete name```. <br>

     **Expected: The desired contact would be deleted** <br>

     > :information_source: You cannot delete main user contact.

     > :loudspeaker: TIP: Type ```delete``` to see the required format.

 ### F.6.
 Editing a contact's timetable
 1. Editing main user's timetable
-    1. Prequisites: Type ```timetable``` to check which slots from the main user timetable to free up or block out.
+    1. Prerequisites: Type ```timetable``` to check which slots from the main user timetable to free up or block out.
     2. Test case: ```edit free 0 startDate startTime endDate endTime``` <br>

     **Expected: The date and time given would be free up** <br>

     3. Test case: ```edit busy 0 startDate startTime endDate endTime``` <br>

     **Expected: The date and time given would be blocked out** <br>

     4. Other incorrect edit commands to try: not stating whether it is ```free``` or ```busy```, ```startTime endTime``` doesn't follow 30minutes blocks.

     > :loudspeaker: TIP: Type ```edit``` to see the required format.